-As his side celebrated the Bundesliga title, Muller scored a goal and set up another in a 6-0 victory.
+His latest assist came a week after his side celebrated sealing the Bundesliga title, as Muller scored a goal and set up another in a 6-0 victory over Gladbach.

 READ MORE: Champions League all-time top scorers

-Muller is the strong favourite to come out on top when for the first two-thirds of the campaign it was looking like the winner would come from the Premier League.
+Muller has come out on top when for the first two-thirds of the campaign it was looking like the winner would come from the Premier League.

-Tottenham star Kane had been leading for the majority of the season, but is paying the price for slowing down of late as a creator.
+Tottenham star Kane had been leading for the majority of the season, but paid the price for slowing down of late as a creator.

 He had taken himself to 11 assists at the start of January in a match against Leeds.

-Since then he has played 16 matches and only registered two assists – both in the same game against Crystal Palace on March 7.
+Kane then played 18 matches and only registered two assists – both in the same game against Crystal Palace on March 7 - before finishing on a high when he set up Gareth Bale in the season-ending win over Leicester, a match in which he also claimed the Golden Boot.

 READ MORE: European Golden Shoe standings

-Kevin De Bruyne – who was also a contender for much of the campaign – does not look like mounting a late surge to catch Muller.
+De Bruyne – who was also a contender for much of the campaign – could not launch a late surge to catch Muller.

 The Belgium midfielder returned from injury in the Carabao Cup final and assisted the headed winner by Aymeric Laporte, though that did not count in these league-based standings.

-De Bruyne has not registered a league assist since the February 27 win over West Ham - so he is in a group sitting seven adrift of the pace being set by Muller.
+De Bruyne had not registered a league assist since the February 27 win over West Ham until he finally got one against Everton on Sunday - so he is in the group to finish seven adrift of the pace set by Muller.

-Kroos has now joined the likes of Memphis Depay, Romelu Lukaku and Son Heung-min in the group of players who have 10 assists which now stands at 12 stars, with Jack Grealish and Joshua Kimmich also among them.
+Toni Kroos and Son Heung-min are in the group of players who have 10 assists with the likes of Jack Grealish and Joshua Kimmich.

-It is Aspas - who set up a goal as Celta beat Levante 2-0 in his last outing - who tops the charts for most assists in La Liga for 2020/21.
+It is Aspas - who set up a goal as Celta stunned Barcelona before producing another assist against Real Betis - who tops the charts for most assists in La Liga for 2020/21.

-With one more assist, the Barcelona star will reach double figures for a fourth straight league campaign.
+But the Barcelona star could not reach double figures for a fourth straight league campaign, not helped by being rested in the last match of the campaign.

-Kroos, meanwhile, had two assists in an inspired display for Real Madrid as they drew 2-2 with Sevilla in a thrilling Primera Division contest.
-He is one away from his best campaign for assists, which came in 2016/17.
+Kroos, meanwhile, had two assists in an inspired display for Real Madrid as they drew 2-2 with Sevilla in a thrilling Primera Division contest this month.
+He ends up one away from his best campaign for assists, which came in 2016/17, having been ruled out of the final weeks of the year.

 Lukaku has spent most of the season featuring prominently in the creative charts.

-The Inter and Belgium striker has produced best-ever assists return in a league season, reaching double figures against Crotone on the weekend where his side won the Italian top flight, though he was ruled out against Sampdoria most recently.
+The Inter and Belgium striker has produced best-ever assists return in a league season, moving past double figures by creating goals against Crotone and Roma this month for the newly crowned Italian champions.

-It is Muller who continues to set the European Assists King pace and he is on the brink of victory yet again.
+It was the relentless Muller who continued to set the European Assists King pace and he has claimed an impressive victory yet again.

 MOST ASSISTS, TOP FIVE LEAGUES 2020/21